visgl/luma.gl/docs/upgrade-guide.md

 # Upgrade Guide

+## Upgrading from v7.3 to v8.0

+- Functions are no longer accepted as uniform values to the `Model` class.
+The same effect can be achieved by updating the uniform values each frame prior to drawing.
+- `BaseModel` and `Model` have been consolidated in `Model`. `Model` be used as a substitute for `BaseModel` where necessary.
+- `AmbientLight`, `DirectionalLight`, `PointLight`, `PhongMaterial`, `PBRMaterial`, `CameraNode` have been removed from @luma.gl/core.
+These were either empty classes or simple data objects and so can be replaced by plain JavaScript objects in most cases.
+- `ShaderCache` has been removed and superseded by `ProgramManager`.
+- Seer support has been removed.

 ## Upgrading from v7.2 to v7.3

 `ProgramManager` has replaced `ShaderCache` in the `Model` class as a more robust resource manager.
 Use of the `ShaderCache` with `Model` will not affect functionality in any way, but it is now a no-op.